RickofManc/community-yoga/README.md

 ### Surface

 In consideration that accessibility was a key design criteria, I've developed a visual language that offers contrast using simple colour palette, readable font and clear layout.
-Throughout the site this language has been applied consistently so using the site becomes intuitive with the most important links and information easily recognised.
+Throughout the site this language has been applied consistently so using the site becomes intuitive with the most important links and information easily recognized.

 #### Colour